-Working Gear’s mandate is to relieve poverty by providing interview clothing and industry appropriate gear to low-income or unemployed individuals in search of employment.
+To relieve poverty by providing industry appropriate clothing, gear and supports at no cost to low income or unemployed individuals in search of employment.

 Board of Directors